xhuseyin/notebook/english/words.md

 verb

-possible to do easily or conveniently
+able to be made, done, or achieved: